Tasdiq-Dewan/DD-QA-Cinema/README.md

 # DD-QA-Cinema

 Team D&D's QA Cinema website for QA Academy project.
+This a website for QA Cinema, allowing users to view new releases & upcoming films, book tickets, and add discussion posts.

 Technologies used include the MERN STACK (MongoDB, Express, React, and Node) as well as the following dependencies:
 * react-stripe (for payment checkout)
 * reactstrap (for styling)
 * axios (for API calls)